six-two/mkdocs-placeholder-plugin/docs/advanced-configuration.md

 If this is enabled and the required markdown extensions (`admonition` and `pymdownx.details`) are not specified in the `mkdocs.yml`, then the extensions will be added by the plugin.
 Has no effect, when `auto_placeholder_tables` is disabled.

+### debug_javascript

+If enabled, JavaScript debugging messages will be printed to the browsers console.
+These include information such as:

+- The placeholder / configuration data passed by the plugin to the JavaScript code
+- How many input elements of each type were found on the page
+- Which placeholders were replaced and approximately how often

 ### enabled

 When you set this to false, the extension will be disabled.